What is streamflow? How do streams get their water? To learn about streamflow and its role in the water cycle, continue reading.

 - Wastewater outfalls

-- Irrigation wastewater return flow
+- Wastewater return flow

 Streamflow and global water distribution

 Even though the water flowing in rivers is tremendously valuable to not only people but also to much of life on Earth, it makes up just a miniscule amount of Earth's water.
 Considering just the freshwater on Earth, streamflow in rivers only accounts for about six-one thousands of one percent (0.006%)!
-The first table below shows that about 0.002 percent of all Earth's water is contained in rivers, and only 0.006 percent of the world's freshwater is in rivers.
+The table below shows that about 0.002 percent of all Earth's water is contained in rivers, and only 0.006 percent of the world's freshwater is in rivers.

 Water source | Water volume, in cubic miles |